Faculty & Staff Directory

 Candyce Williams, MD

-Candyce Williams, MD, is a specialist in physical medicine and rehabilitation focusing on neuro-rehabilitation and spinal cord injury medicine at Barrow Neurological Institute at Dignity Health St. Joseph’s Hospital and Medical Center in Phoenix.
-She is board certified in internal medicine, physical medicine and rehabilitation, and spinal cord injury medicine.
+Candyce Williams, MD, is a specialist in the Department of Physical Medicine and Neuro-Rehabilitation at Barrow Neurological Institute in Phoenix.
+She focuses on neuro-rehabilitation and spinal cord injury medicine and is board certified in internal medicine, physical medicine and rehabilitation, and spinal cord injury medicine.

 Dr. Williams’ expertise includes neuro-rehabilitation, spinal cord injury medicine, treatment of spasticity, intrathecal baclofen pump therapy, and pain management.
 She is a member of the American Board of Physical Medicine and Rehabilitation and the American Spinal Injury Association.